cerner/fhir.cerner.com/content/millennium/r4/foundation/conformance/structure-definition.md

  [`net-price`]                                               | The quantity times the unit price for a resource (total price).
  [`note`]                                                    | Additional details related to an element within the resource along with author and date/time information.
  [`note-allowed`]                                            | Indication of whether an additional comment is permitted.
+ [`note-type`]                                               | Describes the type of note represented.
+This can be useful when there are multiple notes.
  [`offset-by`]                                               | Indicates a resource that this resource is offset by.
 This resource is no longer active when offset.
  [`patient-friendly-display`]                                | An expression of the original string in terminology that patients should be able to understand.
  [`payment-collection-status`]                               | The status of the payment collection for the encounter.